-Significant deviations from the assumptions underlying the standard formula calculation calculation by parameters specific to that undertaking when calculating the life, non-life and health underwriting risk modules, as set out in Article 54(7).
+Where it is inappropriate to calculate the Solvency Capital Requirement in accordance with the standard formula because the risk profile of the insurance undertaking concerned deviates significantly from the assumptions underlying the standard formula calculation, the FMA may, by means of a decree, require the undertaking concerned to replace a subset of the parameters used in the standard formula calculation by parameters specific to that undertaking when calculating the life, non-life and health underwriting risk modules, as set out in Article 54(7).
 Those specific parameters shall be calculated in such a way to ensure that the undertaking complies with Article 42(3) and (4).